DJDevon3/My_Circuit_Python_Projects/Boards/espressif/Adafruit Feather ESP32-S2/3.5 TFT Featherwing/Online OpenWeatherMaps Weatherstation/README.md

 Next Update in 15 minutes
 ===============================
 ```
 You can use this working example to customize the weather data you want from OpenWeatherMap (tons more data available) for your project.
 I'm only pulling basic data and in limited quantity because there is a limitation for how many calls you can make per day.
+Consult the OpenWeatherMaps API Docs to see the oodles of JSON data you can pull from.